Kracher2/CS50x-2023-Solutions/README.md

 # **CS50x Solutions: Comprehensive Week-by-Week Code Samples**

 Welcome to my CS50x journey!
-This repository showcases my **detailed solutions** to the problem sets and labs from Harvard University's CS50x course.
+This repository showcases my **detailed solutions** to the problem sets and labs from Harvard University's CS50x course from 2023.
 My solutions cover the material up to Week 8.
 Unfortunately, my CodeSpace encountered issues after that, and I apologize for any inconvenience this may cause.

 ## **Table of Contents**